chakra-ui/panda/website/pages/docs/overview/faq.md

 `defineConfig` is intended to be used in your app config, and will show you all the config keys that are available.
 `definePreset` will only show you the config keys that will be merged into an app's config, the rest will be ignored.

+---

 ### How can I completely override the default tokens?.

-If you want to completely override all of the default presets theme tokens, you can omit the `extends` keyword from your `theme` config object.
+If you want to **completely override all** of the default presets theme tokens, you can omit the `extends` keyword from your `theme` config object.

-If you want to keep some of the defaults, you can install the `@pandacss/preset-panda` package, import it, then specifically pick what you need in there (or use the JS spread operator `...` and override the other keys).
+If you want to **keep some of the defaults**, you can install the `@pandacss/preset-panda` package, import it, then specifically pick what you need in there (or use the JS spread operator `...` and override the other keys).

 ---